exercism/javascript/exercises/concept/lasagna/.docs/introduction.md

 ## Function declarations

 In JavaScript, units of functionality are encapsulated in _functions_, usually grouping functions together in the same file if they belong together.
-These functions can take arguments, and can return a value using the `return` keyword.
+These functions can take parameters (arguments), and can _return_ a value using the `return` keyword.
 Functions are invoked using `()` syntax.

 ```javascript
 function add(num1, num2) {